tinosulzer/travis-ci-latex-pdf/README.md

 ## <a name="deploy">To automatically deploy pdfs to GitHub release</a>
 ### First time setup

+We will add a configuration to the `.travis.yml` such that a pdf will be automatically uploaded to GitHub releases when you tag a commit, also see the [Travis documentation](https://docs.travis-ci.com/user/deployment/releases/).

 * We will generate a GitHub OAuth key so Travis can push to your releases, with the important difference (compared to just gettting it via GitHub settings) that it's encryped so you can push it safely.
 * (Windows) [Download ruby](https://rubyinstaller.org/downloads/) and at at end of the installation make sure to install MSYS including development kit.
 * Run `gem install travis --no-rdoc --no-ri` to install the Travis Command-line Tool.